douglasshibata/douglasshibata/README.md

 ## Hi there 👋 😄
+Be happy 😄😄😄

+- ⚡ Fun fact: A Smile can Change the World

+😄😄😄😄😄😄😄😄😄😄😄😄😄😄😄

+Thank you for visiting my profile.

+Have a great day and smile.

+You are awesome.

+😄😄😄😄😄😄😄😄😄😄😄😄😄😄😄

 <!--
 **douglasshibata/douglasshibata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.